TheCharBot/A-Minecraft-RPG/README.md

 # Lore:
-_A Minecraft RPG_ follows a similar plot to _A Mincraft Movie_, with only a cuple of small things changed, most for the enjoyment of the game.
+_A Minecraft RPG_ follows a similar plot to _A Minecraft Movie_, with only a couple of small things changed, most for the enjoyment of the game.

 # Plot: